Trusted by traders worldwide

 Wave C

 The final corrective wave.
-Often extends to 1.618x Wave A. Capitulation of the previous trend.
+Often extends to 1.618x Wave A. This is where capitulation happens and the previous trend is fully unwound.

 • Usually equals Wave A in length